 MD Anderson's Employee Health and Well-being programs provide a wide variety of occupational health services to MD Anderson employees in Houston, Bastrop and Smithville.
-Employee Health and Well-being collaborates closely with Environmental Health and Safety, Sustainability and Emergency Management (EHSSEM) and other departments to ensure a safe work environment for all employees; monitor employee infection control issues; and provide input on ADA accommodations and eligibility for reduced paid leave.
+Employee Health and Well-being collaborates closely with Environmental Health and Safety, Sustainability and Emergency Management (EHSSEM) and other departments to ensure a safe work environment for all employees; monitor employee infection control issues; and provide input on Americans with Disabilities Act (ADA) accommodations and eligibility for reduced paid leave.
 Further information can be found on the MD Anderson Employee Health site (credentials required).

-Note: Counselors with Health Services and other groups providing professional counseling
+Note: Counselors with Health Services and other groups